-The point, however, which chiefly concerns us in this investigation is the relation of this parable to the preceding discourse.
+this investigation is the relation of this parable to the preceding discourse.
 What can be more plain than the intimate connection between the one and the other?
 The connective particle 'for' in ver.
 14 distinctly marks the continuation of the discourse.
-The theme is the same, the time is the same, the catastrophe is the same.
+The theme is the into life eternal.' same, the time is the same, the catastrophe is the same.
 Up to this point, therefore, we find no break, no change, no introduction of a different topic; all is continuous, homogeneous, one.
-Never for a moment has the discourse swerved from the great, all absorbing theme,- the approaching doom of the guilty city and nation, with the solemn events attendant thereon, all to take place within the period of that generation, and which the disciples, or some of them, would live to witness.
+Never for a moment has the discourse swerved from the great, all absorbing theme,the approaching doom of the guilty city and nation, with the solemn events attendant thereon, all to take place within the period of that generation, and which the disciples, or some of them, would live to witness.

-(1) The Parousia a time of judgment The Sheep and the Goats
+(1) The Parousia a time of judgment

+The Sheep and the Goats

 Matt. xxv.
 31-46.